Brie Larson Releases Statement Regarding Sexual Assault Allegations At A Los Angeles Nonprofit

-Brie Larson, the star of the upcoming film The Glass Castle, released a statement via her Instagram concerning allegations of sexual assault at Cinefamily, a local theatre in Los Angeles.
+Brie Larson, the star of the upcoming film The Glass Castle, released a statement via her Instagram concerning allegations of sexual assault at Cinefamily, a local theater in Los Angeles.

 "The allegations at Cinefamily are upsetting to me personally, both as an advocate for sexual assault survivors and a member of the community," Larson wrote in a screenshot of the Notes application, as per Jezebel.